onemanking/unity-addressable-with-unirx/README.md

 - Select **Addressables Groups** and modify property in **Inspector**.

-  - Look at the **Build and Load Paths** section this is the setting section for set the build and load path for your Addressable Asset.
+  - Look at the **Build and Load Paths** section, this is the setting section for set the build and load path for your Addressable Asset.

   ![image-20201110161344789](Manual/Images/image-20201110161344789.png)

 - You can set **Addressable Profile** by go to **Window** > **Asset Management** > **Addressables** > **Profiles** to open the **Addressables Profiles** window.

-- To use build assets in Editor In **Addressables Groups** window Click on **Play Mode Script** > **Use Existing Build (requires built groups)** this is most closely matches a deployed application build.
+- To use build assets in Editor.
+In **Addressables Groups** window Click on **Play Mode Script** > **Use Existing Build (requires built groups)** this is most closely matches a deployed application build.
 See [AddressableAssetsDevelopmentCycle](https://docs.unity3d.com/Packages/com.unity.addressables@1.8/manual/AddressableAssetsDevelopmentCycle.html) for more details.

 - If you want to use Remote server and load asset from remote please check this [【Unity Addressables Tutorial】How to update content on build from remote path](https://www.youtube.com/watch?v=KJbNsaj1c1o) Youtube video.